jruby/jrubyfx/Getting Started.md

 	end

 #### Using our controller
-The only thing needed to use our custom controller is to modify the call to `load_fxml` and use `HelloWorldController` instead of `FXController`
+The only thing needed to use our custom controller is to modify the call to `load_fxml` and use `HelloWorldController` instead of `JRubyFX::Controller`

 	HelloWorldController.load_fxml("Hello.fxml", stage)